KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/tekton-pipelines.md

   ![Delete branch](../assets/user-guide/tekton-pipelines/review-pipeline-tekton-dashboard-run-again.png "Delete branch")

-4. Add a comment with the `/recheck` command on the pull request page:
+4. Add a comment that begins with the `/recheck` or `/ok-to-test` command on the pull request page:

 :::note
-The `/recheck` command works for all the available Version Control Systems.
+The `/recheck` and `/ok-to-test` commands must be at the beginning of your comment to be recognized.
+These commands work for all the available Version Control Systems.
 :::

   ![Delete branch](../assets/user-guide/tekton-pipelines/bitbucket-pull-request-recheck.png "Delete branch")